 Address: Trg Josef Ressel 4, Motovun

 We had been on the Istrian peninsula to go to the truffle festival in Livade (Zigante Truffle Days), and found out that that, serendipitously, was also the weekend that the festival of Istrian truffles was on in Buzet, so had to visit.
 Between the two, we actually enjoyed the festival in Buzet more, as it had different truffle vendors as well as vendors of other local specialities there, whereas the Zigante Truffle Days event was mostly products just from Zigante Tarfuti, and less varied.

 Konoba Vrh: The restaurant is in a quiet are that seemed out of the way, and when we drove past it on the way to the festival, wondered who stopped there.
 Then we followed the Google reviews there, and thought the food delicious too.
 The setting is homely and rustic, but they can cook.

 From what we had read, we expected the capital of Croatia to be just another large urban city, but it had its own character and charm.
 There is certainly an abundance of galleries and museums, including quirky ones like the Museum of Broken Relationships.
 Those who have been tormented by the bitter Viennese-style bitter coffee and long for third wave coffee will finally be able to find it here as well.

 Cogito Coffee: They have third wave coffee in a Melbourne cafe-like setting.
 There are non-dairy milks as well.

 Address: Varšavska ul.
 11, 10000, Zagreb

-Dubravkin Put: We had the seven course tasting menu at this Michelin-starred restaurant, and enjoyed the artistry of the food.
+Dubravkin Put: We had the seven course tasting menu at this Michelin-plate restaurant, and enjoyed the artistry of the food.
 It was a lovely setting, and the service was polished but warm.